Alan Gross: Sentencing

 On March 12, 2011, Gross was sentenced to 15 years in prison.
 According to the Cuban News Agency, he had been part of a "subversive project of the U.S. government that aimed to destroy the Revolution through the use of communication systems out of the control of authorities."
-Gross's wife attended the trial with her and Gross’ U.S. attorney, who was not allowed to meet Gross until after the trial.
+Gross's wife attended the trial with her and Gross' U.S. attorney, who was not allowed to meet Gross until after the trial.
 Three U.S. officials also attended as observers.

 Gross's case was appealed to the Supreme Court of Cuba, which affirmed the sentence in August 2011.

 Reactions and advocacy

 After the sentence was passed, Gross's American attorney, Peter J. Kahn, said in a written statement:

 "The Gross family is devastated by the verdict and harsh sentence announced today by the Cuban authorities.
 Having already served a 15-month sentence in a Cuban prison, Alan and his family have paid an enormous personal price in the long-standing political feud between Cuba and the United States."
 Kahn pledged to "continue to work with Alan's Cuban attorney in exploring any and all options available to him, including the possibility of an appeal."
 He also called for Gross's immediate release on humanitarian grounds.

 U.S. National Security Council spokesman Tommy Vietor responded to the ruling, saying that it "adds another injustice to Alan Gross's ordeal," and that "he has already spent too many days in detention and should not spend one more," and asked for "the immediate release of Mr. Gross so that he can return home to his wife and family."

-United States Secretary of State Hillary Clinton told reporters that Gross had been "unjustly jailed for far too long…He needs to be able to leave Cuba and return home," adding "this is a matter of great personal pain to his family and concern to the U.S. government."
+U.S. Secretary of State Hillary Clinton told reporters that Gross had been "unjustly jailed for far too long ...
+He needs to be able to leave Cuba and return home," adding "this is a matter of great personal pain to his family and concern to the U.S. government."

 Several members of Congress visited Cuba to see Gross.

 The Jewish community and others called on Pope Benedict XVI to appeal to Raul Castro during his visit to Cuba in March 2012 to release Gross.

 Gross's wife, after fighting to persuade the organized Jewish community to rally behind a humanitarian campaign to free her husband, publicly criticized President Barack Obama and U.S. policy toward Cuba.
-In a March 13, 2012 interview with "Politico," after having hired the public relations company Burson-Marsteller on the State Department′s recommendation, she called her husband a "pawn" in a "failed policy" between the Cuban and American governments, adding "the trial wasn’t about him.
+In a March 13, 2012 interview with Politico, after having hired the public relations company Burson-Marsteller on the State Department′s recommendation, she called her husband a "pawn" in a "failed policy" between the Cuban and American governments, adding "the trial wasn't about him.
 It was about USAID and U.S. policy towards Cuba."
 Gross reportedly insisted that his "goals were not the same as the program that sent [him]," and called on the Obama administration to meet Cuba at the negotiating table to solve bilateral issues between the two states, including his case.